 Bridge Street is named after the Homs Bridge which crosses the river Gwenfro at the bottom of the road.
 The 1812 Wynnstay Survey of the Manor of Wrexham Abbot shows this street to have been named Pont Liana.
 There is an interesting portrayal of this bridge in a painting by the Wrexham artist Downman.
-Bridge Street is one of the historic entrances into Wrexham.
 The Horns Inn that used to be on the corner was a long-favoured drinking hole of the drovers and of farmers bringing stock to market and was one of the medieval entrance routes into the town.

 Some of the houses here are timber-framed and date from at least the 17th century.
 One property, located down an alleyway beside off Bridge Street had a decorated stone panel, of possible Elizabethan origin, above the door.